c-valenti/PathwayPRS_AD/docs/METHODS.md

 the analysis on properly licensed datasets such as ADNI and A4.
 It contains **no real genetic data**.

+See exact command and thresholds in [Parameters §3 PLINK clumping](PARAMETERS.md#3-plink-clumping).

 ---

 ## 1. Genotyping and Quality Control